Home / All Recipes / Chinese / Chinese Chicken Herbal Soup

 - dried Korean (red) ginseng (Chinese: 高丽参 - gao li shen)

-I admit it can be really hard to gather all these different Chinese herbs unless you live in a city where you have easy access to Chinatown, or bigger Chinese groceries the likes of 99 Ranch or Marina in the West Coast.
-All the links for each of the herbs will show you how they look.
-If buying online is the easiest, you can use those links to simply gather all you need from Amazon.
-Also, note that there are two types of ginseng used in this recipe, American (yellow) ginseng and Korean (red) ginseng.
-You don’t have to use both, you can use either one of these ginsengs, but please increase the amount when you do so.
+I admit it can be really hard to gather all these different Chinese herbs unless you live in a city where you have easy access to Chinatown, or bigger Chinese groceries the likes of 99 Ranch or Marina on the West Coast.

 Which chicken is suitable for Chinese soup

 And for special occasions, like for Chinese New Year, my Mom would sometimes use black silkie chicken.
 You may see silkie chicken sold in your Asian market, they have black skin, and black meat, though if you have ever seen a life silkie chicken, they look very fluffy and super cute. :)

 Chinese Chicken Herbal Soup

-- 8 dried red dates/jujube fruit (Chinese: hong zao)
+- 8 (~ 15 gram) dried red dates/jujube fruit (Chinese: hong zao)

-- 2 tablespoon goji berries (Chinese: gou qi)
+- 2 tablespoon (~10 gram) goji berries (Chinese: gou qi)

 - 3 slices (~ 5 gram) angelica root (Chinese: dang gui)

-- 1 slice astragalus root (Chinese: huang qi)
+- 1 slice (~ 5 gram) astragalus root (Chinese: huang qi)

-- 10 codonopsis root (Chinese: dang shen)
+- 10 pieces (~ 15 gram) codonopsis root (Chinese: dang shen)

-- 1/2 tablespoon American (yellow) ginseng
+- 1/2 tablespoon (~ 5 gram) American (yellow) ginseng

-- 1/4 tablespoon Korean (red/panax) ginseng
+- 1/4 tablespoon (~ 3 gram) Korean (red/panax) ginseng

 - 2 teaspoon salt